Cocoteax/Expense-Tracker-App/README.md

 Responsive website application that enables users to track and gain insights on their living expenses

 ## Tech Stacks Used
-Front-end developed using ReactJS (Developed by separate team) <br/>
+Front-end developed using ReactJS <br/>

 ## Installation and Setup Instructions
 **Step 1:** Clone this repository <br/>